rabidgremlin/dev-ops-snippets/apache-spark-standalone/README.md

 # Apache Spark Standalone
 This vagrant script will set up Apache Spark in standalone mode.
-Useful experimentation or "little data" processing.
+Useful for experimentation or "little data" processing.

 Execute
 ```